How is your business valuation arrived at?

 Firstly, we would always recommend working with a qualified valuation expert.

 There are several methodologies for calculating a value for your business.
 The most commonly used being a multiple of profit (plus net assets) – but first we have to define ‘profit’ in order to make the valuation meaningful.

-For some businesses, EBIT (Earnings Before Interest & Tax) may be appropriate, whereas for others EBITDA (Earnings Before Interest, Tax, Depreciation & Amortisation) may be more valid.
+For some businesses, EBIT (Earnings Before Interest & Tax) may be appropriate, whereas for others EBITDA (Earnings Before Interest, Tax, Depreciation & Amortisation) may be more meaningful.

-These allow us to calculate a profit figure which precludes some items which may be appropriate in the way the business is currently operated (e.g. interest on loans, overdrafts or factoring), but which may not be applicable when the business is sold.
+These enable the valuer to calculate a profit figure which precludes some items which may be appropriate in the way the business is currently operated (e.g. interest on loans, overdrafts or factoring), but which may not be applicable when the business is sold.
 For example, if the new owner does not need to borrow, then interest charges would no longer be applicable, thereby improving the bottom line.
 These methods allow a buyer to better compare the true performance of various businesses.

 BUSINESS EXIT STRATEGIES